Advantages and Disadvantages of Profitability Ratios

 Like nothing in the world is free of drawbacks, profitability ratios are not an exception.
 Let’s see the cons of using the profitability ratios.

-Net Profit Margin – Fails to Compare across Different Industries and % Representation misleads
+NP Margin – Fails to Compare across Different Industries

 Companies from different industries cannot be compared on the basis of net profit margin.
-E.g. – the net profit margin of IBM Corporation is not comparable with the Starbucks Corporation.
+E.g., the net profit margin of IBM Corporation is not comparable with the Starbucks Corporation.
 A decrease in net profit margin may not necessarily be bad.
-The company may want to increase its market share by reducing prices and sacrificing the margins.
+The company may want to increase its market share by reducing prices and sacrificing margins.
 The type of strategy the company adopts must also be taken into consideration.
-With this strategy, if the company is able to double the sales and achieve 1.4 times of increase in absolute profits in dollars, whether the decrease in net margin is worth?
+With this strategy, if the company is able to double the sales and achieve 1.4 times of increase in absolute profits in dollars, whether the decrease in net margin is worth it?
 You know the answer.

-Gross profit margin may not convey the story like the net profit margin.
-Unlike net profit margin, the gross profit margin is not the final figure; if the sales general and administrative expenses take a toll on the gross profit margin.
+The gross profit margin may not convey the story like the net profit margin.
+Unlike the net profit margin, the gross profit margin is not the final figure; if the sales, general, and administrative expenses take a toll on the gross profit margin.
 This metric cannot be compared with companies that belong to different industries.
 The disadvantage of this ratio is that we cannot interpret this ratio in isolation without having a look at the net profit margin.

 Companies can manipulate the return on assets metric by reducing the assets on the balance sheet.
-If you happen to compare the return on assets of 2 companies in the same industries then the choice of depreciation of the companies should also take into account.
-E.g.- If company A is following straight-line depreciation and company B, double declining balance method for depreciation.
-The company B will have a higher return on assets at the beginning than the Company A and lower return on assets in the end than company A. Therefore, choice of depreciation greatly affects this metric.
+If you happen to compare the return on assets of 2 companies in the same industries, then the companies’ choice of depreciation should also be taken into account.
+E.g., If company A is following straight-line depreciation and company B, double declining balance method for depreciation.
+Company B will have a higher return on assets at the beginning than Company A and a lower return on assets in the end than company A. Therefore, the choice of depreciation greatly affects this metric.

 At times, companies manipulate return on equity by performing the buyback of equity shares.
-The buyback is a method wherein the company purchases its own shares at a premium to the market rate in order to address the undervalued equity of the company or the company may wish to buy back the shares to provide capital appreciation instead of giving dividends.
-Since the shareholder’s equity reduces due to a buyback, the return on equity of the company increases.
+The buyback is a method wherein the company purchases its own shares at a premium to the market rate in order to address the undervalued equity of the company.
+Or, the company may wish to buy back the shares to provide capital appreciation instead of giving dividends.
+Since the shareholder’s equity reduces due to a buyback, the company’s return on equity increases.
 Please note, in this case, return on equity is increasing due to its decrease in the number of shares which decreases the shareholder’s equity.
-The return on equity is not increasing because of the value creation in the company which should ideally be the case.
+The return on equity is not increasing because of the value creation in the company, which should ideally be the case.

-First of all, a major drawback of return on capital employed is that it takes into account the book value of the assets in its calculations.
-The book value of the assets reduces either due to depreciation or the book value may not reflect the market value.
-E.g. – Book value of the land on the balance sheet may be $10000 but the actual market value may be $100,000.
-Therefore, you must look at aftermarket values while calculating this metric and also the book values which reduces due to the non-cash charge, depreciation.1
+First of all, a major drawback of return on capital employed is that it considers the book value of the assets in its calculations.
+The book value of the assets reduces either due to depreciation, or the book value may not reflect the market value.
+E.g., the book value of the land on the balance sheet may be $10000, but the actual market value may be $100,000.
+Therefore, you must look at aftermarket values while calculating this metric.
+And also, the book values which reduce due to the non-cash charge and depreciation.